-2002: The Godfather of Southern Hip-Hop and Houston, TX Royalty, Scarface released his seventh studio album, The Fix.
+2002: The Godfather of Southern Hip-Hop and Houston, Tx.
+Royalty, Scarface released his seventh studio album, The Fix on Aug.
+6, 2002.
 Longstanding member of The Geto Boys (formally The Ghetto Boys), Scarface played a key role in shaping the sound of Hip-Hop and carving out a lane in music that came to be known as Southern Gangsta Rap.

 Shortly after being tapped by Def Jam Records and taking on the role as head of Def Jam South, Scarface released his most successful and highly acclaimed classic, The Fix.
 Scarface’s The Fix went on to be the only album released in 2002 to receive the exceptional, 5-Mic rating of excellence from The Source Magazine.

-The Fix continued in the momentum earned by Scarface’s 6th studio album, Last of a Dying Breed, which earned him “Lyricists of the Year” at the 2001 Source Awards.
-The Fix shows improve, commercially and critically, with a jump in Billboard 200 debut from #7 (Last of a Dying Breed) to #4 (The Fix) and 159,000 sold during the first week of release of The Fix, up from 133,972 for Last of a Dying Breed.
-Scarface’s unwillingness to commercialize his music is said to have played a major role in his marginalized mainstream success.
+The Fix continued in the momentum earned by Scarface’s sixth studio album, Last of a Dying Breed, which earned him “Lyricist of the Year” at the 2001 Source Awards.
+The LP showed and improved, commercially and critically, with a jump in Billboard 200 debut from No. 7 (Last of a Dying Breed) to No. 4 (The Fix) and 159,000 sold during the first week of release of The Fix, up from 133,972 for Last of a Dying Breed.
+Scarface's unwillingness to commercialize his music is said to have played a major role in his marginalized mainstream success.

 The Fix is a timeless classic crafted by a Southern Legend, it should definitely be a part of your collection.—Shay Bullock